 (sAdharaNa Gaandgaram, Chatusruti R Shuddha Madhyamam P Chatusruti D – Avarohanam : Kaisiki Nishadam)

-Jiva Swaras : M and g are considered the life line notes of the raga.
+Jiva Swaras : Panchanam is the most important note in this raga.
+M and G are also considered the other prominent notes in this raga.

 Rasa: Karuna, Sringara, Bhakthi,Vinayam,Anandam